-Note: This does require a consistent bedtime for kiddos, so that’s the first step to make a consistent evening routine possible!
+Note: This does require a consistent bedtime for kiddos, so that’s the first step to make a consistent evening routine for moms possible!

 I try to empty the sink and clear the counters as part of cleaning the kitchen before the kids go to bed, but sometimes it doesn’t happen.
 I have this placeholder task to ensure it’s done.

 This is one of the most important parts of my evening routine checklist because the first place I go when I wake is the kitchen to get my coffee, (okay, after I pee TMI).
 If it’s a mess, I’m immediately distracted, and it nags at me to clean it up (and totally disrupts my morning routine!).
 A clean and organized environment is essential for my brain to focus.

 If you’re looking for evening routine ideas this is an important one, because when yesterday’s mess follows us into today, it’s symbolic of everything else that we didn’t finish the previous day.
 We have to keep our thoughts positive to launch us into a successful day!